RN to BSN Completion Program

 - Associate Degree or Diploma in Nursing from a community college or diploma nursing school.

 - Transcripts reflecting a cumulative GPA on all college work attempted of 2.5 or better on a 4-point scale with a minimum GPA of 2.5 in Nursing (if applicable).
+Transcripts below 2.5 will be reviewed on an individual case by case basis.

 - TOEFL scores greater than 570 for international applicants.